brab0/appt/README.md

 import { route, controllers } from 'appt';

 route("/auth")
-  .get('/login/:user', req => controllers.auth.login(req.body))
+  .get('/login/:user', req => controllers.auth.login(req.params))
   .post('/signin', req => controllers.auth.signIn(req.body));
 ```
 **Whats going on:**
-- `route` is a instance of a classe which wraps express routes and make it easier.
-So, breaking the lines, we first define a baseUrl at `route("/auth")`, then chain all the subsequents methods.
-That means every *get* http-request to `/auth/login/some-param` and *post* to `/auth/signin`, will be handled by these two routes;
+- `route` is a instance of a classe which wraps express `Router` and `route` and make it simple.
+So, breaking the lines, we first define a baseUrl at `route("/auth")`, then allow you to chain all the subsequents http-request handlers.
+- since we're using `body-parser`, you post params ramains at the `req.body attrs and `get` at `req.params`;
 - `controllers` is an object containing the reference of all our core's controllers assembled.
 Which means we no longer need to require them by their paths;

 **OBS:** You may have noticed(or will in the controller file), there's no *response* instance to *send* back our results and *statusCode*.
 Well, it's here.
 We encapsulate it into a middleware to run on every return from their designated methods. **Why?** It looks a good practice let our routes to receive AND to respond all the calls since they are our interfaces.
 To allow that, we provide the method `respond()`(next) so we can decide the status and result to send back from our controllers or even models;